laravel/docs/helpers.md

 <a name="method-fluent-str-ltrim"></a>
 #### `ltrim` {#collection-method}

-The `ltrim` method left trims the given string:
+The `ltrim` method trims the left side of the string:

     use Illuminate\Support\Str;